ordina-jworks/ordina-jworks.github.io/_posts/2016-03-16-AngularTS.md

 The interface will show you the intent of our controller and declare the properties and methods that will be used.
 When you look at the syntax, you see that the properties are strongly typed and the type is declared after the colon.
 If you aren't certain what type a property should have, you can fall back to the general type ‘any’.
-For the methods declared in the interface you have to specify the necessary parameters and the return types.
+When you declare methods in an interface you have to specify the necessary parameters and return types.
 The parameters have the same syntax as the properties.

 ### Controller Class